Jets' Darnold to start vs. Bills, barring shoulder setbacks - WHIZ News

 Darnold has missed the last two games with a sprained AC joint in his right shoulder suffered in New York’s loss to Denver on Oct.
 1. He returned to finish that game, but has sat out since while Joe Flacco has started in his place.

-If Darnold gets through practice Friday with no issues, he’ll be under center against the Bills.
+If Darnold got through practice Friday with no issues, he’ll be under center against the Bills.

 “We’ll roll, yeah,” Gase said.
 “He’ll be good.”